Deadpool 2: Accolades

-Further films
+Franchise

 Canceled Fox sequel and spin-off

 By November 2016, with development underway on Deadpool 2, Fox was also planning Deadpool 3, which was said to include the X-Force team.
 With the confirmation that Leitch would direct Deadpool 2, Fox was looking for a separate filmmaker to direct Deadpool 3.
 In March 2017, Reese clarified that though Deadpool 2 sets up the X-Force team, a future film focused on the team would be separate from Deadpool 3: "[X-Force] is where we're launching something bigger, but then [Deadpool 3 is] where we're contracting and staying personal and small."

 In May 2018, Reynolds stated that a third Deadpool film might not be made, given the franchise's shift of focus to X-Force, though Reese and Wernick felt a third film would "absolutely" be happening after Reynolds took a break from the character and X-Force was released, which they compared to the Iron Man franchise releasing Iron Man 3 (2013) after the crossover film The Avengers (2012).
 Also, Leitch expressed interest in returning to the franchise.
 In January 2021, Reynolds revealed that the plot of the film would have involved Deadpool and Wolverine going on a road trip, in the style of the film Rashomon.

 After the acquisition of 21st Century Fox by The Walt Disney Company in 2019, all planned X-Men films in development were cancelled, including X-Force and Fox's Deadpool 3, with Marvel Studios taking control of the franchise.

 Marvel Cinematic Universe

 Disney CEO Bob Iger said that Deadpool would be integrated with the Marvel Cinematic Universe (MCU) under Disney, and the character's films could remain R-rated "as long as we let the audiences know what's coming."
 The Once Upon a Deadpool version of the film was being watched carefully by Disney and Marvel Studios to see whether it might inform how they could approach the character and integrate him into the PG-13 MCU.
 In December 2019, Reynolds confirmed that a third Deadpool film was in development at Marvel Studios.

 Shawn Levy directs, after previously working with Reynolds on Free Guy and The Adam Project, with Reese and Wernick returning to write the screenplay, along with Zeb Wells, Reynolds, and Levy also co-writing.
 Reynolds and Levy also produced through Maximum Effort and 21 Laps Entertainment respectively.
-Hugh Jackman appears as James "Logan" Howlett / Wolverine, reprising his role from the X-Men film series.
+Hugh Jackman appears as Wolverine, reprising his role from the X-Men film series.
 Karan Soni, Leslie Uggams, Morena Baccarin, Stefan Kapičić, Rob Delaney, Brianna Hildebrand and Shioli Kutsuna reprise their respective roles as Dopinder, Blind Al, Vanessa, the voice of Colossus, Peter, Negasonic Teenage Warhead, and Yukio from the previous Deadpool films.
 Emma Corrin appears as Cassandra Nova, while Matthew Macfadyen appears as Paradox.
 It was released on July 26, 2024, as the fourth film of the MCU's Phase Five.